kjansson/yac-p/README.md

 YAC-p fits better where you want to manage as little infrastructure as possible.
 It can also reduce latency in the metrics collection process, since it queries Cloudwatch at you desired rate and delivers metrics instantly to Prometheus.

 ![YAC-p](img/YAC-p.png)

-## Please try it!
-Do it, let me know how it worked out!